Welcome to Philosophy

-In light of the Socratic dictum "The unexamined life is not worth living," the members of the Department of Philosophy seek to engage today's student in authentic wonder about the ultimate questions that people can raise concerning the nature and meaning of life in all its dimensions, including our physical, mental, and spiritual experiences.
+In light of the Socratic dictum "The unexamined life is not worth living," the members of the Philosophy Program seek to engage today's student in authentic wonder about the ultimate questions that people can raise concerning the nature and meaning of life in all its dimensions, including our physical, mental, and spiritual experiences.

-Most of these courses are offered at least every other year.
 Once students take two courses in philosophy they can take an independent studies course on a topic that they want to pursue more specifically and fully.
 The areas of philosophical inquiry are virtually endless.
 Independent studies courses offer students the opportunity to work closely with a professor on a philosophical topic or issue that cannot be addressed fully in courses offered in the traditional classroom format.